 3. Medium Intent Search Terms

 Particular product categories: [21 Speed Mountain Bike], [Chrome Gas Bbq], [Triple Chocolate Biscuits]

 Particular product types: [21 Speed Mountain Bike with Dual Suspension], [Chrome Gas bbq With Six Burners], [Triple Chocolate Fairtrade Biscuits]

 Categories with branded products: [Raleigh Mountain Bikes], [Weber Gas Bbqs], [Mcvities Chocolate Biscuits]

 Exact names of products: [Raleigh Helion 2.0 2017], [Weber Genesis E-330], [Traidcraft Fairtrade Chocolate Chunk Cookies]

 Product identifiers or SKUs: [r-hel2017], [wb-e330], [tcftcc360]

 Priority Setting for Google Shopping Campaign

-Setting up your priorities for Google shopping campaign can enhance another level of optimization that your competition may fail to consider.
+Setting up your priorities for the Google shopping campaign can enhance another level of optimization that your competition may fail to consider.
 Most existing campaigns already have a “Low” priority.
 This priority can be changed to “Medium” or “High”, which will determine the bid for any shared product by the campaigns.